Suppose we push constantly ahead, change lanes to grab a bit of headway,

 rolling barrier could let the slowdown evaporate, and change it into a

-wide area of slightly-slow traffic a few miles upstream from the accident.
+wide region of slightly-slow traffic a few miles upstream from the

 re-create the "traffic standing wave"?
 I dunno.
 Sometimes "rubbernecker